Annuity riders can help maximize the benefits annuites provide

-Annuity riders on fixed annuities are designed to guarantee the policyholder a fixed, specified dollar amount for a specific period of time.
-Such a rider protects the annuity holder by ensuring that the holder will receive guaranteed distributions in a certain dollar amount and thus the rider protects the annuity owner’s income.
+Annuity riders on fixed and fixed indexed annuities are designed to guarantee the policyholder a fixed, specified dollar amount for a specific period of time.
+Such a rider protects the annuity holder by ensuring that the holder will receive guaranteed distributions in a specific dollar amount and thus the rider protects the annuity owner’s income.

 The most common type of annuity rider is the income rider.
-One popular type of income rider is the guaranteed income rider.
-This rider is attached to an annuity in order to provide the purchaser with a secure retirement.
-Usually the contract involves a single, or lump-sum premium, in exchange for which the payments are guaranteed on a monthly, quarterly or yearly basis.
+One favorite type of income rider is the guaranteed income rider.
+This rider is attached to an annuity to provide the purchaser with a secure retirement.
+Usually, the contract involves a single, or lump-sum premium, in exchange for which the payments are guaranteed on a monthly, quarterly or yearly basis.
 Withdrawal benefits provide options for withdrawing sums and percentages of growth on investments.
 Some annuities are available with certain benefits already attached, while others allow the attachment of this rider based on the annuity buyer’s preference.

 A return of premium rider guarantees that the annuity owner will receive a return of at least the initial amount paid as the premium.
-The withdrawals can be structured in any number of ways, but the most important feature is that under no circumstances will he or she be paid less than the amount invested.
+The withdrawals can be structured in any number of ways, but an essential feature is that under no circumstances will he or she be paid less than the amount invested.

 Annuity riders can be a valuable feature to add when making an annuity purchase.
 The rider can be tailored to the specific needs of a given purchaser.
 It is essential to know the options available, as well as the possible advantages and disadvantages of any given annuity rider.
 The annuity purchaser must choose the annuity that best fits his or her future goals and expectations.